nordic-institute/REST-adapter-service/README.md

 Starting from version 0.0.10 Rest Adapter Service supports encryption/decryption of message content.
 More information and instructions for configuration can be found in [documentation](documentation/Encryption.md).

 By default plaintext configuration is enabled.
 The software can be built with encryption configuration enabled using the command below.
+This setting only affects the default configuration bundled inside the war file.
+External configuration, in `/etc/rest-adapter-service` or elsewhere, is not affected.

 ```mvn clean install -Dencrypted```